-We believe in your potential to shape the world around you.
-Our Master of Science in Real Estate students thrive on interaction with world-class real estate professors, analyzing relevant case studies, engaging with career mentors, and meeting others like you.
+Our Nathan S. Collier Master of Science in Real Estate (MSRE) students thrive on interaction with world-class real estate professors, analyzing relevant case studies, engaging with career mentors, and meeting others like you.

 UF’s Real Estate degree programs and activities are supported by the Bergstrom Real Estate Center.
-Although housed in the Warrington College of Business, the Bergstrom Center promotes interaction with related UF programs such as building construction, urban planning, and architecture.
+Although housed in the Warrington College of Business, the Bergstrom Center promotes interaction with related UF programs such as construction management, urban planning, and architecture.
 This multidisciplinary approach, coupled with the active involvement of industry professionals, provides a premiere educational experience for UF students.

 The Alfred A. Ring Distinguished Speaker Series, funded via an endowment in honor of Dr. Alfred A. Ring, brings 10-12 prominent industry professionals to campus each year to speak to and interact with UF faculty and MSRE students.
 Industry leaders from across the country have come to Gainesville to share their insights on the trends and transactions that are shaping the real estate industry.

-Upon graduation, all students receive complimentary membership in the Bergstrom Council for one year.
-The Bergstrom Council is a group of industry professionals who are giving back, through donations of both their time and money, to the program that helped them to succeed.
+Upon graduation, all MSRE students receive complimentary membership in the Bergstrom Council for one year.
+The Bergstrom Council is a group of industry professionals who are giving back, through donations of both their time and money, to UF’s Real Estate students and degree programs.

 The UF real estate faculty, Bergstrom Center staff, and UF Business Career Services work hard to help place our students in highly desirable positions upon graduation.
-Members of our elite UF Real Estate Advisory Board and the 1,400-plus members of our Friends and Alumni of Real Estate association also provide numerous job leads and opportunities.
+Members of our elite Bergstrom Center Advisory Board and the 1,400-plus members of the Bergstrom Council and other Friends and Alumni of Real Estate also provide numerous job leads and opportunities.

-An integral part of the training we provide our MSRE students is significant “hands on” experience with important software packages, including advanced real estate applications of spreadsheets, CCIM’s Site to do Business (STDB) and discounted cash flow software such as ARGUS.
+An integral part of the training we provide our MSRE students is significant “hands on” experience with important software packages and market research tools, including advanced real estate applications of Excel, CCIM’s Site to do Business (STDB), CoStar, and discounted cash flow software such as ARGUS Enterprise.
 This training significantly enhances the ability of our graduates to make immediate contributions to their employers upon graduation.

-The Bergstrom Center has received a grant from CoStar Group, Inc., the leading provider of commercial real estate transaction data and information in the US.
-The grant from CoStar provides our graduate students with full access to CoStar’s comprehensive property information, sales data and analytic tools.
+The Bergstrom Center receives an annual grant from CoStar Group, Inc., the leading provider of commercial real estate transaction data and information in the US.
+The grant from CoStar provides our graduate students with extensive access to CoStar’s comprehensive property information, sales data and analytic tools.
 The use of CoStar Data is integrated into the Real Estate Case Studies class as well as several other classes.